 The Physical Education Department offers a variety of physical activity opportunities for children and adults with disabilities.
 All programs begin the third week in September.
 Registration is required, so call early as some programs have limited enrollments.

 All programs are held in the Park Center at SUNY Cortland.
 Programs are staffed by students majoring in physical education and supervised by adapted physical education faculty.

 This gym and swim-based program is designed for children ages five and older and young adults with disabilities.
-For more information, contact the adapted physical education graduate assistant office at (607) 753-5540.
+For more information, contact the adapted physical education lab instructor office at 607-753-5540.

 Skill Builders, which runs from 6-7 p.m., is designed for toddlers and preschoolers, ages 2-5 years, identified with developmental delays who enjoy participating in small group, play-based activity.

 The Challenger Sports Program, which runs from 7-8 p.m., is designed for children ages 6-15 years, who are interested in improving sport specific skills necessary to be successful in local youth sports programs.